gillescastel/inkscape-shortcut-manager/README.md

 ## Issues

 * If your teminal does not have good Unicode-support you can install `urxvt` with the command `sudo apt install rxvt-unicode`.
-This issue was encountered and solved on `Ubuntu 20.04.1 LTS`.
+This issue was encountered and solved on `Ubuntu 20.04.1 LTS` and the error message said `FileNotFoundError: [Errno 2] No such file or directory: 'urxvt'`.